IdentitySquare/Engineering-Internship/01_Lessons/04_git_version_control.md

 git status
 git add x

-# verify you have stages correct file
+# verify you have staged the correct file
 git status

 # commit with a message inline